klmnden/azure-docs.tr-tr/articles/batch/quick-create-portal.md

 ## <a name="sign-in-to-azure"></a>Azure'da oturum açma

-https://portal.azure.com adresindeki Azure portalında oturum açın.
+https://portal.azure.com adresinden Azure portalında oturum açın.

 ## <a name="create-a-batch-account"></a>Batch hesabı oluşturma